Xue1iang/mallard_urdf/README.md

 The <compensation> tag inside <buoyancy> plugin is a ratio of buoyancy force to gravity (weight); i.e. provides percentage of buoyancy force with respect to gravity.
 If less then 1 the object will sink if bigger it will float.

+To create *.rviz config file, launch urdf without args, change frame to (usually) base_link and add robot description in rviz, then save rviz config file.
+Ammend launch file to add config as arg."

 Important:
 - add inside bash line for Gazebo path, so it can find the worlds folder:
   'export GAZEBO_RESOURCE_PATH=/usr/share/gazebo-9/worlds/:${GAZEBO_RESOURCE_PATH}'